Generates realistic, varied search terms using a curated word dictionary

 When you load a page, the content script checks if the URL matches any enabled search engine pattern

-If matched and the search field is empty, the extension waits for a random initial delay (1–4 seconds by default)
+If matched and the search field is empty, the extension waits for a random initial delay (1–4 seconds by default), and—if a search limit is configured—checks that the domain has searches left

 The search term is “typed” into the input field character by character with random delays